-What are the symptoms of Charcot-Marie-Tooth-disease?
+What are the types of Charcot-Marie-Tooth disease?